LittleMan360/Group6-Ent-app-dev/README.md

 The system will be based on this structured architecture

-User Interface Layer - The project is created by InTelliJ IDEA with Thymeleaf template engine, for developing a clean and responsive design
+User Interface Layer - The project is created by IntelliJ IDEA with Thymeleaf template engine, for developing a clean and responsive design

 Business Logic Layer - Involving Java Service Classes for dealing with validation, managing calculations, organizing workflows